 - 1 beaten egg & 1 tbsp milk for gilding

-Warm the milk for 30 seconds in the microwave.
-Dissolve the yeast in the milk and let stand 5 minutes, covered.
+1. Warm the milk up for 30 seconds in the microwave.
+Dissolve the yeast in the milk and let stand for 5 minutes, covered.

-In the bowl of a food processor, add the flour, sugar and salt, mix well.
+2. In the bowl of a food processor, sift flour, sugar and salt, mix well.
 Make a well and add eggs and the milk with yeast.
-Knead a few minutes until the dough begins to loosen.
+Knead a few minutes until the dough starts to stick.
 Then add the softened butter in pieces and knead until the dough becomes homogeneous.
 Cover with a damp cloth and let rise for 1 hour and half in a warm place.

-Break the dough, turn out onto a floured surface and knead a few minutes to soften it.
-Share into 12 equal pieces of about 2 1/2 ounces each (70g).
+3. Break the dough, turn out onto a floured surface and knead a few minutes to soften it.
+Divide into 12 equal pieces of about 2 1/2 ounces each (70g).

-Brown the bread rolls with the beaten egg / milk mixture, then incise the breads with a razor blade or small knife.
+5. Preheat your oven to 400°F (200°c).
+Brown the bread rolls with the beaten egg / milk mixture, then score the breads with a razor blade or small knife.

-Cool out of the oven and eat without waiting … it would be too bad to miss this little warm delight!
+Let cool out of the oven and eat without waiting too much… it would be too bad to miss these little warm delights!